 We don’t find it as much of a surprise, but still, these stats were merely an attempt to tell you the quintessential need to master English.
-You could master Spanish or French; but the focus of article will be English.
+You could master Spanish or French; but the focus of article will be to improve English.

 Now that we have sold you the idea of learning the language or keep persevering if you were tired of not making as much progress as you wanted and were entertaining the idea of quitting, we’re now going to give you a list of tools which will help you.
 Yes, you can call us knights in shining armors; although we prefer a frat brother in sneakers and Nike shorts.